 Chart Industries provides ISO tanks to Blue Water Shipping Through Bofort for Project Greensand, the world's first cross-border offshore CO2 storage project

-/EIN News/ -- ATLANTA, March 14, 2023 (GLOBE NEWSWIRE) -- Chart Industries, Inc. (NYSE: GTLS) (“Chart”), a leading global engineering design and manufacturer of highly engineered equipment servicing multiple applications across clean energy is providing ISO tanks to our customer, Bofort NV of Antwerp Belgium, the exclusive provider of ISO containers to Project Greensand consortium member Blue Water Shipping A/S, Denmark.
+ATLANTA, March 14, 2023 (GLOBE NEWSWIRE) -- Chart Industries, Inc. GTLS ("Chart"), a leading global engineering design and manufacturer of highly engineered equipment servicing multiple applications across clean energy is providing ISO tanks to our customer, Bofort NV of Antwerp Belgium, the exclusive provider of ISO containers to Project Greensand consortium member Blue Water Shipping A/S, Denmark.

 Carbon Capture and Storage (CCS) Project Greensand demonstrates, for the first time, the feasibility of cross-border, offshore CO2 storage across the full value chain - from capture to transport and storage.
 Specifically, CO2 is captured in Antwerp and transported by ship to the depleted Nini West oil field in the North Sea, paving the way for the development of an international CCS value chain.